Same-sex marriage in the Australian Capital Territory: Demographics and marriage statistics

 According to the 2021 Australian census, there were 1,959 same-sex couples living in the ACT, accounting for about 1.9% of all couples.

 Religious performance

 Most major religious organisations in the Australian Capital Territory do not perform or bless same-sex marriages in their places of worship.
 The largest religious denomination permitting same-sex marriage is the Uniting Church in Australia.
 On 13 July 2018, its National Assembly approved the creation of marriage rites for same-sex couples.
 The change incorporated a gender-neutral definition of marriage in the Church's official statement, though also retained the existing statement on marriage as a heterosexual union, which the Church described as an "equal yet distinct" approach to the issue.
 Same-sex marriages have been permitted in the Uniting Church since 21 September 2018.
-Some other religious denominations support and solemnise same-sex marriages, including Buddhist groups, Reform Jewish groups, the Metropolitan Community Church, and Quakers.
+Some other religious denominations support and solemnise same-sex marriages, including Buddhist groups, Reform Jewish groups, the Australia and New Zealand Unitarian Universalist Association, the Metropolitan Community Church, and Quakers.
 The first Quaker same-sex marriage in Australia was held in Canberra on 15 April 2007.